harryjackson/cool/README.md

 would allocate from this pool and when complete would deallocate the whole thing.
 This would impose limits on threading etc ie what pool to choose from but if every thread is a new VM this might work ok.
-Note, I'm not hiding this from the Frontend I think the FE would need to
+Note, I'm not hiding this from the Frontend I think the FE.

 The memory pool idea would allow me to get to a half way house ie some memory collection in the FE language or the FE language specifies which memory pool